murchie85/McMurchies-Open-Labs/Labs/Chef/README.md

 Windows `docker run -it -v ${pwd}:/root/chef-repo -p 8100:80 centos:7 /bin/bash`

 The following flags are `-it` to start an interactive session and provides a terminal. `-v` mounts a virtual directory that relates to your machines current dir, but will be called chef-repo in the container. `-p` is a port mapping, your computers port 8100 will be mapped to the containers internal port 80.
-Port mapping is good so you can use chef from your machine to orchastrate your container without needing to ssh in.
+Port mapping is good as this means you can access a server runnign inside your container by hitting the port 8100, which will route you to containers port 80.

 ## INSTALLING CHEF